Silver Slipper Stakes

 The Silver Slipper Stakes is an Australian Turf Club Group 2 Thoroughbred horse race for horses aged two years old, over a distance of 1100 metres.
 It is held annually at Rosehill Racecourse in Sydney, Australia.
 The race is regarded as a traditional lead up race for the Golden Slipper Stakes.
-Total prizemoney is A$300,000.

 History

 The following thoroughbreds captured the Silver Slipper - Golden Slipper double: